 The EFTA Court has delivered two Advisory Opinions (Cases E-25/13 on 28 August 2014 and 27/13 on 24 November 2014) on whether provisions in a mortgage loan stating that it is inflation-linked are in compliance with provisions of Directive 87/102/EEC of 22 December 1986 for the approximation of the laws, regulations and administrative provisions of the Member States concerning consumer credit ("the Consumer Credit Directive") and of Council Directive 93/13/EEC of 5 April 1993 on unfair terms in consumer contracts ("the Unfair Terms Directive").
 The Bank is not a party to the cases.
-The EFTA Court found i.e. that an assumed 0% rate of inflation indicated in a loan agreement, at a time when the actual rate of inflation and thus the total cost of credit.
+The EFTA Court found i.e. that an assumed 0% rate of inflation indicated in a loan agreement, at a time when the actual rate of inflation was considerably higher, did not correctly represent the charges resulting from the price indexation and thus the total cost of credit.
 The Court also held that a failure by a credit institution to provide the consumer with full information regarding the total cost of credit and annual percentage rate of charge specified in the Consumer Credit Directive may also qualify as an unfair business-to-consumer commercial practice under Directive 2005/29/EC of the European Parliament and of the Council of 11 May 2005 concerning unfair business-to-consumer commercial practices in the internal market.
 The Court found that it is for the national court to assess the legal consequences and the remedies.